deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 ### Easier to use than cffi over process boundaries

-JSON-RPC requires no linking and is transport independent.
+CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent.
 At the moment 3 transport implementations exist (electron ipc, stdio, websocket) and it is easy to create new ones.

 You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
 The webxdc realtime api is also an interesting topic in of its own, read the its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.

-> ⚠️ If you use websocket, be sure to use the encrypted `wss://` variant, because plain websockets `ws://` are as unencrypted as `http`

 ## Current Usage

-Obviously we use this API in desktop, but we already use it to add new APIs also on iOS, android and for writing bots.
+Obviously we use this API in desktop, but we already use it sometimes to add new APIs also on iOS, android and for writing bots.
 We have no autogenerated wrapper/client for any language besides typescript yet, so it is not as cool as it could be.
 Though it is still easier to add new methods to jsonrpc than to the C-FFI, especially where core returns complex struct with many fields: In C-FFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions; in jsonrpc you don't need all that, just write the rust struct & method and process the returned JSON in the client.

-For this purpose, the C-FFI API actually contains the jsonrpc API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
-(These APIs were also used in desktop before we switched to the stdio-rpc-server binary.)
+For this purpose, the C-FFI API embeds the jsonrpc API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
+(These APIs were also used in desktop before we switched to the stdio-rpc-server binary. see the graphic above in "The history of our jsonrpc interface", we did this to provide a way to move in an incremental fashion instead of moving all methods at once)

 [^jsonrpc_in_cffi]: JSON-RPC API in the C-FFI: [`dc_jsonrpc_instance_t`](https://c.delta.chat/classdc__jsonrpc__instance__t.html)